Archive for the ‘Edmond Oklahoma French Drain’ Category

 Drainage Systems are designed to protect your home or business from standing water.
 Storm-Water Runoff can cause damage in many ways.
 Water from your gutters can seep down into your home’s foundation if it has no good way to drain off.
 If the temperature then drops below freezing, the water around your foundation can freeze and cause serious damage to the home’s foundation.
 Foundation repair can cost more than a Drainage System.

-Drainage Systems typically make use of , French Drains, Surface Drains, or Channel Drains.
+Drainage Systems typically make use of, French Drains, Surface Drains, or Channel Drains.
 Depending on the Drainage Problem, A Drainage System may utilize one or several types of DrainsWe might install, for example, A Surface Drain in the middle of a driveway that runs to a gutter that is connected into the drain pipe.
-The Drain Pipe might continue to a French Drain running parallel to a homes foundation.
+The Drain Pipe might continue to a French Drain running parallel to a home’s foundation.
 Next the drain pipe might continue to a channel drain cutting across a sidewalk.
-The Drain pipe might then reach its exit point running out through a curb fitting installed and cemented through the curb.
+The Drainpipe might then reach its exit point running out through a curb fitting installed and cemented through the curb.

 A Surface Drain basically is a basin that has a grate on the top.
-A drain pipe is connected to the basin below ground.
+A drainpipe is connected to the basin below ground.
 The water flows in through the grate and down into the basin.
-The water then exits the Basin through the Drain Pipe and move toward the exit point of the Drainage System.
-Surface Drains are designed to handle water that accumulates in a low areas.
+The water then exits the Basin through the Drainpipe and move toward the exit point of the Drainage System.
+Surface Drains are designed to handle water that accumulates in a low area.
 These areas should not be too large or broad, and the water that drains into a surface drain should not be moving very fast.
 Surface Drains can become overwhelmed if they are placed in an area that must move a large volume of water, quickly.
 Selecting the correct drain for the specific drainage problem is a benefit that Oklahoma Drainage and provides through 30 years of experience.

 Oklahoma Drainage 405 203 9419 — We provide: